Surry County 250th

 Six years before the United States was established, the founding of Surry County, North Carolina, began with a bill submitted by local leaders in 1770.
 North Carolina's Colonial Assembly went on to approve bill several months later in the new year, thus creating Surry County in 1771.

-An interesting tidbit: at the time of its creation, Surry County encompassed a far greater swath of land, including modern-day Forsyth, Stokes, Surry, and Yadkin counties.
+An interesting tidbit: At the time of its creation, Surry County encompassed a far greater swath of land, including modern-day Forsyth, Stokes, Surry, and Yadkin counties.

-To plan a trip in 2020 or 2021 to Surry County, click below to request your choice of several guides, including a Visitors Guide, Surry County Wine Trail Guide, Surry Sonker Trail Guide, outdoor recreation map and an events calendar ...
+To plan a trip in 2021 to Surry County, click below to request your choice of several guides, including a Visitors Guide, Surry County Wine Trail Guide, Surry Sonker Trail Guide, outdoor recreation map and an events calendar ...